Warren Buffett: Personal life

 Buffett is an avid bridge player, which he plays with Gates and champion player Sharon Osberg; he is said to spend 12 hours a week playing the game.
 In 2006, he sponsored a bridge match for the Buffett Cup.
 Modeled on the Ryder Cup in golf—held immediately before it in the same city—the teams are chosen by invitation, with a female team and five male teams provided by each country.

+When he purchased the Omaha Sun from Stanford Lipsey in 1969, Buffett volunteered to become the first non-Jewish member of Omaha's Highland Club, to set an example of nondiscrimination.
+According to Lipsey, at that time the Omaha Country Club did not take Jewish members, and the Highland Club had no non-Jewish members.

 He is a dedicated, lifelong follower of Nebraska football, and attends as many games as his schedule permits.
 He supported the hire of Bo Pelini, following the 2007 season, stating, "It was getting kind of desperate around here".
 He watched the 2009 game against Oklahoma from the Nebraska sideline, after being named an honorary assistant coach.
 Buffett was elected to the American Philosophical Society in 2009.
 Buffett worked with Christopher Webber on an animated series called "Secret Millionaires Club" with chief Andy Heyward of DiC Entertainment.
 The series features Buffett and Munger and teaches children healthy financial habits.